 Virtual: Choose your own price for non-members.
 Free for members.
 REGISTER HERE.

-Copies of Life on Delay are available for purchase through the Mark Twain Store; proceeds benefit The Mark Twain House & Museum.
+Copies of The Scary Book of Christmas Lore are available for purchase through the Mark Twain Store; proceeds benefit The Mark Twain House & Museum.
 Books will be shipped after the event.
 We regret that we are NOT able to ship books outside the United States as it is cost-prohibitive to do so.

 About the Author: Tim Rayborn has written many books and magazine articles, especially in subjects such as music, the arts, general knowledge, and history.
 He lived in England for many years and studied at the University of Leeds, which means he likes to pretend that he knows what he’s talking about.
 He’s an almost-famous musician who plays dozens of unusual instruments from all over the world that most people have never heard of and usually can’t pronounce.
 He has appeared on more than forty recordings, and his musical wanderings and tours have taken him across the US, all over Europe, to Canada and Australia, and to such romantic locations as Umbria, Marrakech, Renaissance chateaux, medieval churches, and high school gymnasiums.
 He currently lives in Northern California with many books, recordings, and instruments, and a sometimes-demanding cat.
 He’s enthusiastic about good wines and cooking excellent food. www.timrayborn.com